Top 5 Common Contract Mistakes to Avoid

 4. Using a Generic Template

-When drafting your own contracts, referencing a template can provide a helpful guide and outline.
-However, using templates as a substitute for a custom contract can be risky.
-Templates may omit sections or verbiage that are particular to your field or project.
+When drafting your own contracts, referencing a template can be a helpful guide.
+However, using a template as a substitute for a custom contract can be risky.
+Templates may omit sections or verbiage that are needed for the specific project or client.

 Templates may also fail to meet the requirements of your state’s contract laws.
 When using a contract template as a reference guide, be sure to add additional information to customize it to your needs.